Overview of WinContig

 WinContig supports defragmentation of files stored in hard disk drives (HDD) and solid state drives (SSD).

-Most defragmentation programs perform a general defragmentation of an entire partition.
-In a real-life scenario, you often want to defragment a single file or a directory, for example to improve the loading speed of a program file, or to reduce the loading time of a certain disk intensive application like a game.
-In order to get the best possible performance, you can move files to the faster area of your drive and place your rarely used data onto the slower area of your drive.
+Most defragmentation tools perform a general defragmentation of entire partitions.
+In a real-life scenario, you often want to defragment a single file or directory.
+For example, this could be to improve the loading speed of a program file or reduce the loading time of a disk-intensive application, such as a game.
+To achieve the best possible performance, you can move files to the faster area of your drive and place your rarely used data onto the slower area of your drive.

-Its ability to filter files by several criteria combined with its ability to be controlled via command-line switches, make WinContig the perfect tool to defragment particular files that are frequently used and continuously becoming fragmented.
-Also, WinContig optionally allows you to analyze and/or defragment files and folders directly from the context menu of File Explorer.
+Its ability to filter files by several criteria combined with its ability to be controlled via command-line switches, make WinContig the perfect tool for defragmenting frequently used files that are continuously becoming fragmented.
+WinContig also allows you to analyze and/or defragment files and folders directly from the context menu of File Explorer.